AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 # UnrealEngine-gTTS_demo
 An offline Google text-to-speech library and respeecher voice-mapping tool for Unreal Engine 5, powered by Python 3.11.

-An internet connection is required for this library.
+An internet connection is required.

 Ensure pip is up to date before installing gTTS.